How bosses can help staff to manage stress when working remotely during the coronavirus outbreak

 - “Helping others, for example reaching out to elderly neighbours in the current situation, or contributing to a food bank – all of these things can make you focus on things outside of yourself and improve your mood and thereby reduce your anxiety

-- “Remember, most people who get COVID-19 are likely to make a full recovery, and that’s important.
+- “Remember, most people who get COVID-19 are likely to make a lasting recovery, and that’s important.
 Try to stop the train of thought that will always lead you into a dark tunnel, imagining the worst case scenario.
 Challenge your negative thoughts.
 Separate what you can control and what you can’t.
 Stay in the present

 - “Give yourself a short period each day to think through your worries but then stop and don’t allow intrusive thoughts to impact your entire day.
 Think of negative thoughts as a train that you are getting off.
 Then give yourself a boost by talking to others, or listening to music, or cooking or doing something that takes up your time in a joyful way